This issue gathers a number of typographical error and grammatical improvements that woudl enhance the readability of the specification.

 As stated in the following rules, declaring a native type

-consist in just prefixing the type name (<simple_declarator>) with the native keyword:
+consist in just is done prefixing the type name (<simple_declarator>) with the native keyword:

 An any logically contains a value and some means

-that specifies the actual type of the value.
-This means is middleware-specific .
+that specifies to specify the actual type of the value.
+This means However, the specific way in which the actual type is defined is middleware-specific .
 Each IDL language mapping provides operations that allow programmers to insert and access the value contained in an any as well as the actual type of that value.

 If an exception is returned as the outcome to an operation invocation, then the value of the exception identifier

-is accessible to the programmer for determining which particular exception was raised.
+is shall be accessible to the programmer for determining which particular exception was raised.

 In the same section, 3rd paragraph, change "will" with "shall be" ab "is" with "shall be" as shown below:

 will be able to access the values of those members when such an exception is raised.
-If no members are specified, no additional information is accessible when such an exception is raised.
+If no members are specified, no additional information shall be is accessible when such an exception is raised.

 In the same section, last paragraph, remove the word "thereafter"